21 Energy Rich Days I

 Sunday rolled around and Structure week started.
 I updated Scarlett's journal all about her amazing birthday and a lot of the things that we did in 2016 (because the last update was December 2015).
 One thing done.
 Check.
 I would share Dr Rob's video on structure, but for the moment we are keeping it to the private group of challengers.
 To me, Structure week means that I am creating structures around this task-I schedule it in my daytimer; I make sure that I have all the props that I will need (pens, photos, scrapbooks, journals); and, I make lists about what I am going to complete in this time period, or even what I need to work on and I can chose where to focus.
 Structure could include making sure I have a space in my house to work on this project.
 It may include routines that make memory keeping something that I do routinely.

 What did I learn this week?
-The Red Tent I attended was quite lovely for reminding me of my maternal and feminine lineage that both proceeds me and continues on past me.
+The Red Tent I attended was quite lovely for reminding me of my maternal and feminine lineage.
 It makes me realize that all the full-ness of life (aka busy-ness) in this moment is temporary.
 My preserving memories for the girls is not about today, but about the future enjoyment they will receive, and likely to be shared with their daughters too.
 Because, let's face it, I'm sure there are more girls to come.

 NaturePlay is a movie about how kids (and all of us) need to be outside moving and learning.
 It contrasts the education systems of the US and Scandinavian countries & specifically how we need to maintain our recess, lunch and outdoor physical play.
 I know my girls are happiest, play together peacefully, and could both spend hours outdoors.
 Limited of course by our schedule and other commitments-like school and work.
 Many great memories are from being outside.